 There are numerous cleaning products on the market that are specifically designed to remove old and new urine odors/stains.
-They use special bacteria and enzymes that feed on the urine and essential devour it until the smell is gone.
+They use special bacteria and enzymes that feed on the urine and essentially devour it until the smell is gone.

-For more in-depth overview of pet urine smell and stain removers, take a look at this list of five best pet odor eliminators that are currently the most effective on the market, and choose the one that's a good fit for your home.
+For a more in-depth overview of pet urine smell and stain removers, take a look at this list of five best pet odor eliminators that are currently the most effective on the market, and choose the one that's a good fit for your home.

 This is also important if previous tenants in your home have had animals that urinated on the carpet.
 You may not smell the odor, but your dog will.
 Their noses are much stronger than ours.

 Watch for potty signs